bombasticSlacks/Aspirant/Game/Combat-Training.md

 #### Resilient
 Your character may add their fitness skill to rolls for immediate effects of injuries, resist death from critical injuries to the chest, and to not collapse from being wounded.

+#### Bury Them
+If an enemy is prone, and you make a melee attack against them, you receive a +4 to hit, and you add 3 to your damage roll.

 ---

 ### Advanced Training
 #### Bashing
 You can opt to make the damage type of any [Rending](Combat#Rending) or [Piercing](Combat#Piercing) weapon cause [Impact](Combat#Impact) injuries instead.

-#### Fior Di Battaglia
+#### Sweep
-#TODOoverloaded
-When using a weapon of size 4 or greater you may Sweep, Hold, Strike True

-Sweep – As a special manoeuvre, you may make a melee skill test.
+As a [Special Manoeuvre](Combat#Special%20Manoeuvres), you may make a [Melee](Melee) skill test.
 If successful, all enemies in melee with you and within 3m of you need to dodge or be knocked prone.

-Hold – A special manoeuvre similar to parry, however if an enemy moves and then attacks you they receive a -2 on their attack.

-Strike True - If an enemy is prone, and you make a melee attack against them, you receive a +4 to hit, and you add 3 to your damage roll.

-#### Iaido
+#### Quick Draw
-#TODOoverloaded
-When using a one handed weapon with a sheath, you can Quick Draw, Sheath Block, and Reenter Stance.

-Quick Draw – If your weapon is sheathed, you can make an attack with +2 bonus to hit.
+If your weapon is sheathed, you can make an attack with +2 bonus to hit.
 When rolling damage, roll an extra d6 and take the highest roll.

-Sheath Block - You can parry and block while your weapon is sheathed.

-Reenter Stance – At the end of any attack or manoeuvre, other than quick draw, you may end it by sheathing your Iaido weapon.

 #### Master Of Arms
 You can declare a weapon you are using has an additional trait worth up to 2 trait points.
 It has that trait for the rest of an encounter.
 Using this ability costs [Power](Stats#Power) equal to the trait value.
 If this is used additional times in a single encounter only the most recently declared Master Of Arms trait counts.